amabirbd/doctor-appointment/readme.md

 ## Usage

+make sure you have installed and running mongodb in your system.

-Rename the .envexample to .env and add your MONGO_URI
+Rename the .envexample to .env

+You can use the default MONGO_URI or you can add your own.

 ### Install dependencies

 ```
 # Backend deps
+at root folder
 npm install

 # Frontend deps